 Good questions but be clear everyone needs help and advice so that they can start to heal themselves.
 The fact that you are tired and hopeless will limit how much you try to improve.
 Open yourself up to hope because with the hope you can do anything without it you are lost.
 I try to give hope and I know what hopelessness is because I’ve experienced it and even wanted to end my life but now I help others – it is not easy to help yourself or change anything but first you need hope the rest will follow.
 Faith is everything..

 At What Age Does Self Esteem Appear in Children?

 Q: “I need to know one thing about self esteem that in what age period it develops in children?”

-Actually self esteem begins to develop from the moment a baby can start to understand what a parent is saying to him or her and the expression on the faces of parents in response to the behaviour of the baby.
+Actually, self esteem begins to develop from the moment a baby can start to understand what a parent is saying to him or her and the expression on the faces of parents in response to the behavior of the baby.
 This begins even before the baby can talk and the value of praise or encouragement from the parent is crucial in forming self esteem in the young child as it grows.

-Rosemary Roberts’ book, Self esteem and Early learning: Key People from Birth to School, shows how self esteem is first formed when a child is developing.
+Rosemary Roberts’ book, Self esteem and Early Learning: Key People from Birth to School, shows how self esteem is first formed when a child is developing.
 Roberts explains that it develops as soon as children begin to compare themselves to others or when they start to measure their own failure or success as they play.

 Q: “I think I have many problems in my personality, which are needed to be corrected.
 I just started using your course on self confidence.
-I have problem talking to people, especially girls, I feel like a complete loser, whereas my classmates have no problems talking to people & they really enjoy every moment of their lives.
+I have a problem talking to people, especially girls, I feel like a complete loser, whereas my classmates have no problems talking to people & they really enjoy every moment of their lives.
 I am in a constant fear that I will make a fool out of myself…”

 I experienced many of the problems you talk about and you are not alone.
 You are correct about the importance of examples like your parents but you cannot blame them for being who they are.
 You need to learn the social skills you need by experience and this will mean being brave.